Elvanse Adult 50mg Hard Capsules

 Abuse and dependence

-Stimulants including lisdexamfetamine dimesylate have a potential for abuse, misuse, or diversion that physicians should consider when prescribing this product.
+Stimulants including lisdexamfetamine dimesylate have a potential for abuse, misuse, dependence, or diversion for non-therapeutic uses that physicians should consider when prescribing this product.
 The risk of misuse may be greater in adults (especially young adults) than in paediatric use.
 Stimulants should be prescribed cautiously to patients with a history of substance abuse or dependence.

 Abuse of amfetamines can lead to tolerance, and psychological dependence with varying degrees of abnormal behaviour.
 Symptoms of amfetamine abuse may include dermatoses, insomnia, irritability, hyperactivity, emotional lability and psychosis.
 Withdrawal symptoms such as fatigue and depression have been reported.